 If you do decide to walk along the HIke Bike Trail, you may run into the area where the famous Austin bats live under the Congress Avenue Bridge.
 Each year over a million and a half bats migrate here and make it their temporary home for a few months.

 Between March and October, you can see swarms of bats making their way down to the Gulf for some dinner starting at sunset.
 Pick a spot either on the Congress Avenue Bridge or just under it and watch them take flight.
 It is truly a spectacle to see!
+You could also take a kayak tour on the water for a unique perspective!

 Visit The Capitol Building